 Earn a GED and a College Degree Simultaneously

-But there is an increasing number of colleges that offer programs that allow students to work toward their GED diplomas while simultaneously enroll in credit-bearing college programs.
+But, there is an increasing number of colleges that offer programs that allow students to work toward their GED diplomas while simultaneously enrolling in credit-bearing college programs.

-So students that are ready to begin their path to earning a higher education degree can start completing their GEDs in combination with attending college-level coursework.
+So, students who are ready to begin their path to earning a higher education degree can start completing their GEDs in combination with attending college-level coursework.

 It goes without saying that these students are required to first earn their GED diplomas before they will be able to receive their college diplomas.

 The requirements and eligibility vary by university or college, but in practically all cases, participants will have to earn their GEDs while in college.

 So you may even earn college credits without having a GED.
-Quitting high school prematurely may have seriously limited your educational and professional opportunities, but keep in mind, it’s never too late for a fresh start.
+Quitting high school prematurely may have seriously limited your educational and professional opportunities, but keep in mind that it’s never too late for a fresh start.

 Dual-Enrollment College Programs

-So students that want to accomplish their goals efficiently can get a lot of help from colleges and universities that provide GED and degree programs at the same time.
-They give you the chance to enroll in one program but walk away holding two diplomas!
+So, students who want to accomplish their goals efficiently can get a lot of help from colleges and universities that provide GED and degree programs at the same time.
+They give you a chance to enroll in one program but walk away holding two diplomas!

 It’s good to know that not all colleges provide these programs.
 So you’ll have to find a college that provides dual-enrollment programs.
-If you won’t find one near you, check out the internet.
-There are plenty of options and today, you can take the four GED tests online as well!
+If you don’t find one near you, check out the Internet.
+There are plenty of options, and today, you can take the four GED tests online as well!